shinyquagsire23/monado/doc/writing-a-new-driver.md

 various targets (OpenXR runtime shared library, service executable, utility executables) also found in `src/xrt/targets`.
-If you're using Monado as a toolkit or component rather than as a standalone runtime and service, you can replicate whatever portions of the target lists in your own target, or just directly implement the @ref xrt_instance interface more directly, linking in only those drivers and components you need. **Note**, however, that Monado is intended to not expose any external API other than the OpenXR API: the @ref xrt_iface are subject to change as required so those writing drivers or other software on those interfaces are encouraged to upstream as much as possible to minimize maintenance burden.
+If you're using Monado as a toolkit or component rather than as a standalone runtime and service, you can replicate whatever portions of the target lists in your own target, or directly implement the @ref xrt_instance interface more directly, linking in only those drivers and components you need. **Note**, however, that Monado is intended to not expose any external API other than the OpenXR API: the @ref xrt_iface are subject to change as required so those writing drivers or other software on those interfaces are encouraged to upstream as much as possible to minimize maintenance burden.